haniwawww/haniwawwwlog/content/about.md

 +++
-title = 'Introduction'
+title = 'About This Log'
 date = 2024-01-16T19:24:47+09:00
 +++
-This record is a trace of my rubber duck debugging.
+This log is a trace of my rubber duck debugging.

-I have seen certain results from my long-standing personal research.
-I wanted opinions on these results and participated in a research group.
-I received two major pieces of feedback.
-One was that the definitions of terms used in my research were ambiguous.
-The other was the lack of comparison with precedent cases.

-Both were my shortcomings, but the latter concerned me.
-I had previously made comparisons with those precedent cases and could have responded orally.
-At least, I should have been able to.
-However, the words that came out of my mouth lacked logic and made for a poor response.
+I participated in a research group because my longstanding personal research had achieved certain results.
+I wanted opinions on these outcomes.
+Thankfully, I received several comments.
+All were issues I had previously considered, and I should have been able to respond orally.
+At least, that was the expectation.
+Although I had responses in my mind, I couldn't transform them into spoken words.

-This indicates my uncertainty.
-My research is mainly completed in my head.
-I input books and papers and think, repeating this process.
-As a result, I lack a meaningful output, leading to my earlier forgetfulness and uncertainty.
+This is due to my uncertainty.
+My research has primarily been completed in my head, involving a repetitive cycle of reading books and papers and then contemplating.
+As a result, I lacked a tangible output, leading to the aforementioned uncertainty.

 A former colleague once said, "Reading enriches a person, speaking makes a person agile, and writing makes a person certain."
-It seems to be the words of some scholar.
-If this is true, then by writing, I should become certain.
+It seems to be a philosopher's words.
+If this is true, then by writing, I should indeed become more certain.

-I hope that language will make me certain.
+I hope that language will solidify my certainty.